Using 4 mm needles, cast on 27sts for base edge, using double knit wool in your main colour (M)

 Tie a good knot in the end of some yellow wool, insert the needle inside the hen and up through the stuffing to emerge in the beak position.
 Work a couple of French knots on top of one another for the beak.
 Secure the ends.

 Why not vary the colours?
-If you click on the photo above you will see some alternative versions I've created!
 I LOVE these, really quick to knit and really effective.
 Have fun!